quicwg/ops-drafts/draft-ietf-quic-manageability.md

-If a NAT hits an operational limit where the available public IP addresses and ports are exhausted, it should drop the initial packets of a connection rather than risking breakage later.
+If a NAT hits an operational limit where the available public IP addresses and ports are exhausted, it should drop the initial packets of a flow rather than risking breakage later.
 As QUIC is based on UDP and some devices are known to block UDP, QUIC deployments are recommended to implement a fallback to TCP
 {{?I-D.ietf-quic-applicability}}.
 Therefore it is often preferable for QUIC